apache/pekko/docs/src/main/paradox/io.md

 ## Introduction

-The `pekko.io` package has been developed in collaboration between the Akka and [spray.io](http://spray.io) teams.
-Its design combines experiences from the `spray-io` module with improvements that were jointly developed for more general consumption as an actor-based service.
+The `pekko.io` package design combines experiences from the `spray-io` module with improvements that were jointly developed for more general consumption as an actor-based service.

 The guiding design goal for this I/O implementation was to reach extreme scalability, make no compromises in providing an API correctly matching the